 “Primary” PE occurs in the absence of surgery or trauma.
 Patients with this condition often have an underlying hypercoagulable state, although a specific thrombophilic condition may not be identified.
 A common scenario is a clinically silent tendency toward thrombosis, which is precipitated by a stressor such as prolonged immobilization, oral contraceptives, pregnancy, or hormone replacement therapy.
 Recently, there has been an increased appreciation of the risks of VTE among patients with medical illnesses, including cancer (which itself may be associated with a hypercoagulable state), congestive heart failure, and chronic obstructive pulmonary disease.

 The prevalence of “secondary” PE is high among patients undergoing certain types of surgery, especially orthopedic surgery of the hip and knee, gynecologic cancer surgery, major trauma, and craniotomy for brain tumor.
 PE in these patients may occur as late as a month after discharge from the hospital.

-A thorough history should be obtained, including history of prior VTE, family history of VTE, history of frequent miscarriages, past history of cancer, recent history ...
+A thorough history should be obtained, including history of prior VTE, family history of VTE, history of frequent miscarriages, past history ...